jasonemiller/jasonemiller.github.io/radio.md

 	Michael Spencer (KM6EDQ), michael.spencer443@myci.csuci.edu
 	Adam Wilson (K06FCR), adam.wilson001@myci.csuci.edu

-Our email distribution list includes forty-six (46) other students, staff, and faculty.
+Our email distribution list includes fifty-eight (58) other students, staff, and faculty along with some community supporters.

 We want to support others in their pursuit of a license, so let us know how we can support YOU.